aws/aws-advanced-dotnet-data-provider-wrapper/AwsWrapperDataProvider.Dialect.MySqlClient/README.md

 // Register the MySql.Data dialect
 MySqlClientDialectLoader.Load();

-// Now you can use MySql.Data with the AWS Wrapper var connection = new AwsWrapperConnection(connectionString);
+// Now you can use MySql.Data with the AWS Advanced .NET Data Provider Wrapper var connection = new AwsWrapperConnection(connectionString);
 ```